What Is Technical Documentation?

 • Allowing teams to gain a deep understanding of the existing product portfolio, supporting future product development roadmaps.

-Importance of internal technical documentation for DevOps team
+Importance of Internal Technical Documentation for DevOps Teams

 DevOps teams use internal documentation to record internal knowledge, such as best practices, processes and procedures, and software specs.
 It provides a reference for team members, employees, and other parties can reference internal documentation to complete tasks and standardize work across the organization.